 I think everyone will come across the readability problem at one point or another.
 But I'd like to emphasize how design patterns can make the code not only more robust but also much more readable and maintainable.

-if or switch statements are inevitable when it comes to implementing business rules.
+statements are inevitable when it comes to implementing business rules.
 If your business rules are too complex, you might end up with something looking like this -

 ...